 Here is the aftermath of one of those instances.

 Thankfully, my dad saw fit to salvage what he could from that pile and brought me that broken down changing table to turn into something new.
-Let me show you how I made the sides into a repurposed changing table cart.
+Finally, let me show you how I made the sides into a repurposed changing table cart.
 Let’s get our build on!

-First, I figured out the layout and headed to my second home, Home Depot.
+First, I figured out the layout and headed to my second home, the home improvement store.
 I picked out the hardware I would need and had them cut the ply for me because JC has enough on his plate and why not make use of this free service, right?
 Here’s my 4′ x 8′ panel cut into the pieces of shelves I requested.

-Once the stain is dry, I sand it down with my sander to give it an aged appeal.
-Next up is the changing table sides.
+Next, once the stain is dry, I sand it down with my sander to give it an aged appeal.
+Now, it’s time for the changing table sides.
 I removed all the old hardware and filled the holes with wood filler.
 Then, I sanded those down and made some changes.
 I cut off the top finials with my hacksaw and the bottom legs to get where I needed to be on dimensions.
 Now it’s time to paint. woot!

 Two light coats, letting it cure between, and it’s ready to roll onto the next step.